cassfinn/Machine-Learning-Enron/README.md

 </tr>
 </tbody>
 </table>
+<br><br>

 Algorithm Selection
 -------------------

-A variety of algorithms were tried, including: GaussianNB, DecisionTree, SVM, SVC, LinearSVC, AdaBoost, RandomForest, KNeighbors, and Logistic Regression.
+<br> A variety of algorithms were tried, including: GaussianNB, DecisionTree, SVM, SVC, LinearSVC, AdaBoost, RandomForest, KNeighbors, and Logistic Regression.
 Each of these algorithms was run and tuned with PCA and GridSearchCV as well as manually to get the best combination of parameters.
 Results of the tuning were measured by the accuracy, precision and recall scores.
 LogisticRegression turned out to have the highest accuracy, precision and recall rates when tested and is the algorithm selected.
 While some algorithms scored very well on accuracy and precision, recall was lower. <br><br>

 Parameter Tuning
 ----------------